jugsliao/forum-app/README.md

 # forum app
-forum app with questions posted on the questionhub and answers added to the questions
+an app similar to quora where questions are posted and they can be answered. additional features to be added in the future:
+- number of votes
+- date posted and by which user
+- total number of answers